094459/newsletter-oss-projects/README.md

 [appfabric-data-analytics](https://aws-oss.beachgeek.co.uk/3k3) this project enables you to maintain logs from various SaaS applications and provides the ability to search and display log data.
 This solution leverages AWS AppFabric to create a data repository that you can query with Amazon Athena.
 While customers can obtain normalized and enriched SaaS audit log data (OCSF) from AppFabric, many prefer not only to forward these logs to a security tool.
 Some have the requirement to preserve logs for post-incident analysis, while others need to utilize the logs for tracking SaaS subscription and license usage.
 Additionally, some customers aim to analyze user activity to discover patterns.
 This project establishes a data pipeline that empowers customers to construct dashboards on top of it. (#184)

+**amazon-bedrock-slack-gateway**

+[amazon-bedrock-slack-gateway](https://aws-oss.beachgeek.co.uk/3z8) lets you use Amazon Bedrock's generative AI to enable Slack channel members to access your organisations data and knowledge sources via conversational question-answering.
+You can connect to your organisation data via data source connectors and integrate it with Slack Gateway for Amazon Bedrock to enable access to your Slack channel members.
+It allows your users to converse with Amazon Bedrock using Slack Direct Message (DM) to ask questions and get answers based on company data, get help creating new content such as emails, and performing tasks.
+You can also invite it to participate in your team channels.
+In a channel users can ask it questions in a new message, or tag it in a thread at any point.
+Get it to provide additional data points, resolve a debate, or summarise the conversation and capture next steps.(#200)

 **amazon-chime-sdk-voice-voice-translator**

 [amazon-chime-sdk-voice-voice-translator](https://aws-oss.beachgeek.co.uk/3k4) this project leverages the Amazon Chime SDK to create a voice to voice live translator.
 It facilitates real time translation in voice calls enabling seamless communication between participants speaking different languages.
 The system integrates various AWS services, including Amazon Chime SDK, Amazon Kinesis Video Streams (KVS), Amazon Transcribe, Amazon Translate, Amazon Polly, etc. to achieve efficient and accurate translation. (#184)